 Place de l’Horloge

-Place de l’Horloge (Clock Tower Square), Avignon’s main square, is bursting with life.
+Place de l’Horloge (Clock Tower Square), the city’s main square, is bursting with life.
 On any given afternoon, it is full of children begging for a ride on the carousel and adults enjoying a break at one of the many outdoor cafes and restaurants.

-The busy square is also home to the city’s 19th century city hall and opera house.
+The busy square is also home to the 19th century city hall and opera house.
 Spend some time here people watching and soaking up the atmosphere.
 Even better if you have an ice cream or glass of wine in-hand.

 Palace of the Popes

 From 1309-1378, seven popes occupied the massive Palace of the Popes (Palais des Papes) in the heart of historic Avignon.
 When the Popes lived here, it was lavishly decorated.
 Brilliant, lifelike frescoes graced the chapels.
 Elaborate tilework adorned the floors.
 It was all done in a style befitting the Popes and appropriate for hosting coronations, conclaves, and other important events.

 Since much of the interior has been destroyed over the centuries, rent an audio guide or take one of the guided tours to help spark your imagination.
 It’s one of the top places to visit in Provence.

 Tea at La Mirande